The following appeared in a health newsletter.

 Thus, a variety of questions about various factors need to be answered by the author: authenticity and reliability of the studies conducted; exact numbers concerning the various categories bicyclists; relevance of other factors that could have attributed to the accidents; possible prediction of the success of education programs with substantial evidence.
 The author needs to be more persuasive in putting forward his ideas.
 Moreover, if quantifiable information is attached rather than mere percentages, then this argument will be highly valid.
 Unless these questions are answered, the argument is erroneous and cannot be taken further for implementation.

-- Summarize the main points in the lecture, referring to the way that they relate to the reading passage.
-95
+- Summarize the points made in the lecture, being sure to explain how they cast doubt on the specific theories discussed in the reading passage.
+100

 Attribute Value Ideal